binipringle/right-to-be-forgotten/_texts/0-outline.md

 [^23]:except statements made during negotiations with a government agency; these can be introduced in a subsequent criminal investigation. **This will not be tested on the final**.

 [^24]:MCI Communs.
 Servs. v.
 Hagan, 641 F.3d 112 (5th Cir.
 2011) *illustrates compromise offers and negotiations (Rule 408)* (testimony about phone call asking how much damaged cable would cost was not excluded under Rule 408 because there was not yet an actual dispute)

+[^25]:Steps of analysis: The question is whether the statements or conduct were intended to be part of the negotiations toward compromise.
+Look for: a clear dispute or disagreement communicated between parties > a clear intent to compromise (after dispute) > whether the offer was unilateral or bilateral > whether the offer was concrete or vague > whether the offer was in response to another offer > whether litigation was threatened or started > attorneys or formal negotiations > "legalese" > distinction between business discussions and legal negotiations.

 ---